neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Templating.rst

 cumbersome to write powerful views, as most designers will not write PHP code.

-That is where the Template Engine comes into play: It "lives" inside the View, and is controlled by a special TemplateView which instanciates the Template Parser, resolves the template HTML file, and renders the template afterwards.
+That is where the Template Engine comes into play: It "lives" inside the View, and is controlled by a special TemplateView which instantiates the Template Parser, resolves the template HTML file, and renders the template afterwards.

 Below, you'll find a snippet of a real-world template displaying a list of blog